ChandanEduGaon/blogapp/README.md

 5. php artisan migrate

+## Create a .env file and paste all variables from given .env file in email

+6. php artisan key:generate

-6. php artisan test
+7. php artisan test ## Test some feature before navigateing to the web app.

-7. composer run dev
+8. composer run dev

 ```
-## New we ready to check web app :)
+New we ready to check web app :